MiguelMarcelino/Thoth/scala/cats-effect/io-cancellation.md

   val sc = new StringBuilder
   val linesIterator = Source.fromFile(file).getLines()
   var hasNext = true
   // Atomic Boolean stops the loop.
-The value is passed as an ,
+The value is passed as an
   // argument to allow the calling function to control the
-  // computation's cancellation.
+  // loop's stopping condition.
   while (hasNext && isActive.get) {
     sc.append(linesIterator.next())
     hasNext = linesIterator.hasNext